TyuioPi/TicketViewer/README.md

 	2. Enter 'prev' (if available) to view the previous page of tickets or;
 	3. Enter 'return' to return to the main menu
 * Type 'quit' to exit TicketViewer
 * Type 'help' to view options available in main menu

+## Miscellaneous
+**Design Assumptions**
+In this project, we assume that the ticket id entered are to be of natural numbers in our application for
+handling single ticket viewing via use of the API for querying tickets with an id